The practice What's different The foundation Pricing Download on the App Store →

 Emotion Logger

 Between stimulus and response, there is a space.
 This is that space.
-Log your triggers, examine your automatic reactions, identify cognitive distortions — the same CBT techniques validated by modern psychology, framed in the language Epictetus used two thousand years before CBT existed.
+Log your triggers, examine your automatic reactions, and identify which of seven cognitive distortions is at work.
+The same CBT techniques validated by modern psychology — framed in the language Epictetus used two thousand years before CBT existed.

 Weekly reckoning